Twins vs. Astros Player Props Betting Odds

-Those looking to place a player prop bet can find odds on Yordan Alvarez, Byron Buxton and others in the Houston Astros-Minnesota Twins matchup at Minute Maid Park on Monday at 4:10 PM ET.
+Player prop bet options for Byron Buxton, Yordan Alvarez and others are listed when the Minnesota Twins visit the Houston Astros at Minute Maid Park on Tuesday (at 8:10 PM ET).

 Bet on this matchup or its props with DraftKings!